FAQS: Research help

 Microcards are similar to microfiche except the information is printed extremely small on cardstock.

-Special magnifying readers are available for viewing microfilm and microfiche in the microforms area, 1000 North.
-Please ask for assistance at the Reference Desk.
+The microform area is located on 1000 North.
+Special magnifying readers for viewing microfilm and microfiche are available at the Reference Desk.
 It is possible to copy from microfilm and microfiche.
-The machines take Panther Cards or coins and the cost is $.10 per copy.
+The machines take Panther Cards or coins, and the cost is $.10 per copy.

 A multi-function microform reader, the ScanPro 1000, is also available in the microforms room.
 This machine is attached to a PC and allows the user to save digital images from microforms to a flash drive.
 Document images can also be printed on the attached laser printer for ten cents per page.